-The hardness, stunning and pure hues of green, purity, and rareness of green garnets appeal both jewelry fans and gem collectors alike.
-Green garnets in their raw farm are costly but when faceted into a stone or cut into beads or cabochons, they give us affordable alternatives.
+The hardness, stunning and pure hues of green, purity, and rareness of green garnets appeal to both jewelry fans and gem collectors alike.
+Green garnets in their raw form are costly but when faceted into a stone or cut into beads or cabochons, they give us affordable alternatives.

 As per the visible inclusions and opaque or translucent clarity, green garnets are transformed into cabochons, sculptures, briolette, and chips.

 Considering its medium hardness, a green garnet is used in different jewelry items such as rings, earrings, bracelets, necklaces, and pendants.
 You can even easily come across green garnet engagement rings, especially online.
 A few rare and valuable varieties are stored by collectors.

 Regarded as ideal for minimalist jewelry, garnets are just ideal for a distinct look.
 In earrings, you can have them as studs or in a dangling pattern.
 A tennis bracelet or a pendant made up of a green garnet is an elegant and classy way to add a vibrant touch and make a unique style statement.

 Tsavorite with a good hardness level on the Moh’s scale is pretty durable and apt for all jewelry types.
 Further, its high refractive index as well as dispersion levels make it extraordinarily sparkling.

 Green garnets can be cut to form a variety of shapes to set in different jewelry pieces.
 Their prices range from low to high, of which the latter is for the rarer varieties.
 With its striking classiness and diverse price tags, green garnets are ideal for any kind of jewelry.